Druhin13/mason-it/README.md

 ## Final Thoughts

 If you've read this far, congratulations on having way too much time on your hands.
 Now go make your grids look pretty, and remember: when in doubt, _just mason it_.

+Still not convinced?
+[Try the interactive demo](https://druhin13.github.io/mason-it/) and see for yourself.